Tourism in Armenia: Airports

 The main airports used for commercial aviation are Yerevan's Zvartnots Airport and Gyumri's Shirak Airport.

 Reconstruction of the previously defunct Syunik Airport near the town of Kapan was completed in December 2020, with flights expected to begin in January 2022.
 One way flights between Yerevan and Kapan should take 40 minutes and cost 20,000 dram, compared to 5 hours by taxi costing 6,000 dram, allowing easy access of tourists to southern Armenia and Artsakh.

 Airlines

-In October 2019 Ryanair begun selling tickets to Yerevan and Gyumri.
+In October 2019, Ryanair begun selling tickets to Yerevan and Gyumri.
 WizzAir announced flights from Vienna and Vilnius commencing in April 2020.
 AirBaltic scheduled to resume flights to Yerevan in May 2020.

-During June 2016 - August 2021 thirteen airlines began operating flights to Armenia and two have resumed flights: Armenia Aircompany, Brussels Airlines, Qatar Airways, Cham Wings, Air Cairo, Red Wings, Nordwind Airlines, Pobeda, Belavia (resumed flights), Czech Airlines (resumed flights), WizzAir, Ryanair, Eurowings, Condor (airline), and Lufthansa.
+During June 2016 - August 2021, thirteen airlines began operating flights to Armenia and two have resumed flights: Armenia Aircompany, Brussels Airlines, Qatar Airways, Cham Wings, Air Cairo, Red Wings, Nordwind Airlines, Pobeda, Belavia (resumed flights), Czech Airlines (resumed flights), WizzAir, Ryanair, Eurowings, Condor (airline), and Lufthansa.

-Also during June 2016 - August 2021 the following destinations were connected with direct flights to Armenia: Doha, Berlin, Prague, Tel Aviv, Damascus, Aleppo, Sharm El Sheikh, Frankfurt, Cologne, Nur-Sultan, Milan, Rome.